-It’s always a good idea to collect reviews, testimonials and portfolio pieces for your online profiles.
-Setting up shop on a professional social network such as LinkedIn will give you a lot of credibility and exposure.
+It’s always a good idea to build content authority by collecting reviews, testimonials and portfolio pieces for your online profiles.
+Setting up a shop on a professional social network such as LinkedIn will give you a lot of credibility and exposure.

 Freelancing and outsourcing networks such as Upwork or Fiverr will only go so far as to help you learn and gather reviews from clients.
-Once you are confident enough in your abilities to create high-quality content, make sure to invest some time and money into building a site of your own.
+Once you are confident enough in your abilities to create high-quality content, make sure to invest some time and money into building an authoritative website of your own.

 Look for Inspiration in Others

 Chances are that you are not the sole content creator in your niche – otherwise, you would have full content authority from the start.
-Look for websites, companies, and services that create content and have a reputable history.
-See if you can take notes and hints from their workflow, pricing structure, website design as well as marketing and social media presence.
+Look for websites, companies, and services that bog regularly and have a reputable history.
+See if you can take notes and hints from their content workflow, pricing structure, website design as well as marketing and social media presence.